shariq1989/cookbook/content/recipe/Butter_Chicken.md

 #### Is butter chicken keto or low-carb?

-It is.
-We even calculated the macros for one chicken thigh and some of the sauce to make it easier for you.
+Yes, it is.
+I even calculated the macros to make it easy for you.
+The serving size for this recipe is one chicken thigh and some of the sauce.

-* CARBS– 5 Net Carbs
+* CARBS: 5 Net Carbs
-* PROTEIN– 26g
+* PROTEIN: 26g
-* FAT–41g
+* FAT: 41g

- We recommend serving a butter chicken dish with a side of cauliflower rice, zucchini noodles, or keto naan.
+ I recommend serving butter chicken with a side of cauliflower rice, zucchini noodles, or keto naan.

 #### Can I freeze butter chicken?

 Yes, first allow the dish to cool completely and add it to a freezer-safe container.
-It will freeze for up to 3 months.
+The butter chicken will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
-To serve, warm it on the stovetop and prepare your sides.
+To serve, warm it on the stove-top and prepare your sides.

 ### INSTRUCTIONS: STEP-BY-STEP